-We are currently involved in two patent re-examination proceedings.
-On August 1, 2018, a third party requested ex-parte re-examination of certain claims of U.S. Patent No. 9,511,092 and this re-examination is currently pending with the USPTO.
-On August 2, 2019, a third party requested an ex-parte re-examination on the remaining claims of U.S. Patent No. 9,511,092, with the USPTO subsequently issuing a Notice of Intent to Issue Inter Partes Reexamination Certificate confirming patentability of the claims in an amended form.
+We are currently involved in one patent re-examination proceeding.
+On August 1, 2018, a third party requested ex parte re-examination of certain claims of U.S. Patent No. 9,511,092 and this re-examination is currently pending with the USPTO.
+On August 2, 2019, a third party requested an ex parte reexamination on the remaining claims of U.S. Patent No. 9,511,092, with the USPTO subsequently issuing a Reexamination Certificate confirming patentability of the claims in an amended form on August 18, 2020.
 U.S. Patent No. 9,511,092 relates generally to chimeric receptor complexes that bind certain specific natural killer cell ligands and methods of using natural killer cells.
 U.S. Patent No. 9,511,092 does not relate to our current product candidates but may relate to future product candidates or alternative technologies.
 Although we plan to vigorously protect our intellectual property rights, as with all legal proceedings, there can be no guarantee as to the outcome, and, regardless of the merits of third-party challenges, such proceedings are time-consuming and costly.
-As a result of such re-examinations, our rights under the relevant patents could be narrowed or lost, and in the course of such proceedings, we may incur substantial costs, and the time and attention of our management may be diverted from the development and commercialization of our product candidates.
+As a result of such reexaminations, our rights under the relevant patents could be narrowed or lost, and in the course of such proceedings, we may incur substantial costs, and the time and attention of our management may be diverted from the development and commercialization of our product candidates.